realatharva15/watcher_writeup/README.md

 #don't forget to provide an argument
 sudo -u will /usr/bin/python3 /home/mat/scripts/will_script.py 1
 ```

-we have a shell as will! lets run linpeas on the system and find the way to get a root shell. after running and analysing the linpeas output, we found out an interesting file at /opt/backups.
+we have a shell as will! lets run linpeas on the system and find the way to get a root shell.

+# Phase 3 - Shell as ROOT:

+after running and analysing the linpeas output, we found out an interesting file at /opt/backups.

 ```bash
 cat /opt/backups/key.b64